 Everyone Can Enjoy The Canals…

-Canal Boat Holidays Can Be Enjoyed By Anyone, From The Youngest To The Oldest, Individual Travellers To Groups.
+Canal Boat Holidays Can Be Enjoyed By Anyone, From The Youngest To The Oldest, Individual Travellers To Groups, Locals to Overseas Visitors.

 Mobile phones will work from much of the system, though there are areas where reception is poor and local black spots caused by being in a cutting etc. If you are cruising you should get a signal most days, though some networks are better than others.
 You may find that reception is poor inside a modern steel cabined boat and you have to go outside to get a good signal.
 It is possible to buy an antenna to fit on the boat roof.

 If you can get a mobile phone signal then you can probably access your emails and the Internet.
-However download may be very slow unless you are in a 3G or 3.5G area, not the case yet with much of the rural canal system.
+However, download may be slow unless you are in a 4G area, sometimes not the case in the most rural parts of the canal system.
 You can either use a laptop computer connecting through your mobile phone, a laptop with a wireless broadband modem, or a mobile phone with Internet facilities.